mbr/flask-arrest/docs/rendering.rst

     The default content rendererer, includes preset renderers for ``application/json`` and ``text/plain``.
-JSON data is handled by a simple :func:`flask_arrest.json.dumps`, while text-rendering is performed by
+JSON data is handled by a simple `json.dumps`, while text-rendering is performed by
     :func:`pprint.pformat`.
 See the source code for details.

 .. data:: flask_arrest.renderers.exception_renderer